The best cameras for beginners: quick links

 2. Nikon D3400 + AF-P DX NIKKOR 18-55mm f/3.5-5.6G VR

-Nikon's junior DSLR offering is a lightweight, wirelessly connected option with access to decades' worth of optics
+Nikon's most junior DSLR offering is a lightweight, wirelessly connected option with plenty of lens options

 Type: DSLR | Sensor: APS-C | Megapixels: 24.2MP | Lens mount: Nikon F (DX) | Screen: 3in, 921,000 dots | Max burst speed: 5fps | Max video resolution: 1080p (Full HD) | User level: Beginner